Denizione di quaint - dizionario di inglese del sito grammaticainglese.org - definizione traduzione e spiegazione grammaticale

 The rock is a haven for rare wildlife, a landscape where pretty hedgerows and quaint villages are bordered by a breathtaking, craggy coastline.

-Definizione italiano>inglese quaint
+Definizione dizionario quaint

 caratteristico